Shahadat-BD/pet-adoption-client-side/README.md

 Click here for the Project Live site Link: [https://pet-adoption-auth-1c311.web.app/)

 ### Note
-* this project is no finished.Project updating is currently underway.
+* this project is not finished.Project updating is currently underway.
 And the following admin and user descriptions will be updated
 ## Main features.
 * This is a simple MERN stack website.
 It's a pet adoption related website.
 * This website created for mobile,tablet and desktop user.